Fall 2022 (In Progress)

 Some Useful Links for the 2nd project

-For your convenience, I have listed some of the links I think you will find most useful; but feel free to browse around the Census web pages, as there is lots of information and lots of different ways of doing things.
+For your convenience, I have listed some of the links I think you will find most useful; but feel free to browse around the web pages, as there is lots of information and lots of different ways of doing things.
+You'll most likely want to use the Census 2010 data and/or the latest 5 year American Community Survey (ACS) estimates, e.g. 2013-2017.

 The Census Bureau's American Factfinder provides handy access to information from the Decennial Census, the annual American Community Survey, as well as other sources.
 The address search on the right hand side will be especially helpful to you as you work in the second project.
 You can get maps of the areas you want to study as well as make detailed demographic comparisons of different areas.
 State and County Quick Facts (which also includes towns of 5,000 and above) highlights many major statistics, although perhaps not enough for your projects.
 You can also find out more at the Census 2010 Home Page and the American Community Survey Home Page.
-If you want to go further into the past, you can check out the Census 2000 Gateway and Census 1990.
+If you want to go further into the past, you can check out the Census by Decade pages.

 Options for Foreign Students.
 Foreign students are welcome to choose the neighborhood they live in now or lived in in the past for Project 2.
 However, they are also welcome to compare, say, their country with the US, or some other country, or the entire world.
 You could, for example, compare countries on literacy rates, educational attainment, women in the labor force and other gender-related variables, birth rates, population growth, use of contraception, health and mortality, income...
 Actually, there are a lot of interesting variables in international data sets that you don't find in the US Census.There are many good sources of easy to use international data.
 Some suggestions:

-http://www.prb.org/pdf10/10wpds_eng.pdf (lots and lots of side by side comparisons of countries -- especially nice since things are measured more or less the same way for each country)
+Population Reference Bureau Data Sheets (lots and lots of side by side comparisons of countries -- especially nice since things are measured more or less the same way for each country.
+A lot of info is online but you can also download the entire reports.)

 http://data.un.org/ (Again, you can search for the countries you want).